Compare the 7 best altcoin exchanges in 2023

 Each altcoin’s price is set according to demand but there tends to be high liquidity, so it’s easier to buy and sell crypto coins.
 Well known platforms like Binance and Coinbase are centralised and they are designed for beginners.

-With a decentralised exchange there is no central authority.
+With a decentralized exchange, there is no central authority.
 You trade altcoins directly with other users.
 They are also non-custodial, which means you remain in control of your digital assets at all times, rather than storing money on the platform.

 This often means you get a better price – there’s no middleman taking a cut – but there are fewer protections, prices can be more volatile, and the interface can be more complicated to use.
-Uniswap and Mdex are two examples of a DEX.
+Some of the biggest decentralized exchanges include Uniswap and Mdex.

 What are the fees for altcoin exchanges?